rjacaac211/NexusMind-AI/README.md

 NexusMind AI uses **two specialized agents** to generate high-quality research reports:

-1. **Report Planning Agent** – This agent generates a structured **report plan** and sections based on the given topic.
+1. **Report Planning Agent** – This agent generates a structured report plan and sections based on the user’s topic, then iteratively refines the plan based on user feedback until it meets their satisfaction.
-2. **Final Report Generation Agent** – Once the research is complete, this agent **compiles and refines** the sections into a well-structured final report.
+2. **Final Report Generation Agent** – Once the plan is approved, this agent compiles and refines the sections into a cohesive, well-structured final report.

 The diagram below illustrates the complete workflow: